BACK FOOT CONTACT

 WHY IS BACK FOOT CONTACT IMPORTANT?

 A good Back Foot Contact allows your bowling action to work in the correct sequence.
 It links your Run Up to your Front Foot Contact, and helps transfer the momentum you have gained into your bowling action.
-The more momentum you can transfer through Back Foot Contact, the faster you will be able to bowl.
+The more momentum you can maintain through Back Foot Contact into Front Foot Contact, the faster you will be able to bowl.

 Mark Wood (England & Durham CCC) during his action at B.F.C - Photo © Philip Lewis

 Being in a good position at Back Foot Contact also allows you to be balanced and aligned towards your target, which helps produce a safer bowling action.
 When it is done poorly, your body has to compensate later on in the action to find extra pace, which puts you at a higher risk of injury.

 HOW DO YOU LAND AT BACK FOOT CONTACT?

 There are three main types of position at Back Foot Contact for fast bowlers:

 Back foot, hips and shoulders face straight towards the batsman

 Back foot, hips and shoulders are about 45 degrees from the batsman